Fulbright-FREDERICK AND ANNA DOUGLASS AWARD

 Successful candidates would be Irish or EU* graduate students interested in completing a Master’s degree in the study of civil rights and leadership topics in the fields of sociology, history, economic history, American studies, public policy, management, or related fields.
 Students interested in doctoral programs or non-degree Master’s-level research would also be considered.

-The Irish Commission encourages applicants from diverse backgrounds to apply for these awards with the goal of increasing the level of participation of diverse communities in U.S.-Irish exchanges more broadly, and to spread awareness of the Fulbright Program within more diverse communities and those traditionally underrepresented in international exchange.
+The Irish Commission particularly encourages applicants from diverse backgrounds to apply for these awards with the goal of increasing the level of participation of diverse communities in U.S.-Irish exchanges more broadly, and to spread awareness of the Fulbright Program within more diverse communities and those traditionally underrepresented in international exchange.
 Applicants are similarly encouraged to seek U.S. host institutions with a legacy of study in civil rights, social justice or civil engagement.

 *EU citizens who have spent 5+ years in Ireland are eligible to apply.